First inauguration of Joko Widodo

-The first inauguration of Joko Widodo as the seventh president of Indonesia took place on Monday, 20 October 2014 at the DPR/MPR Building, Jakarta.
+The first inauguration of Joko Widodo as the 7th president of Indonesia took place on Monday, 20 October 2014 at the Parliamentary Complex, Jakarta.
 This ceremony marked the commencement of the first five-year term of Joko Widodo (universally known as Jokowi) as president and second non-consecutive and final term of Jusuf Kalla as vice president.

 Jokowi and Kalla won the 2014 election with 53.15% of the popular vote against their only rivals, Prabowo Subianto and Hatta Rajasa.

 Context

 Joko Widodo was elected in the highly competitive 2014 election.
 Jokowi, who held the post of mayor of Surakarta and the governor of Jakarta receives widespread national and international media attention due to his unique background and style.
 He is the son of a carpenter who worked as a furniture exporter before becoming a politician.
 He is the first Indonesian president not to have come from the military or political elite.
 His unique leadership style, including blusukan (spending time in impoverished areas to informally chat with the people), proved very popular among Indonesians.

-Five days before his inauguration, Time magazine featured him on the cover page, titled "A New Hope".
+Five days before his inauguration, Time magazine featured him on the cover page, titled "A New Hope."